compute

 There are three benchmarks involved:

-This benchmark performs no memory access at all, calculating the Fibonocci series with just a few register-based variables.
-This is the best case; the CPUs can run unhindered by relatively slow memory.
+This benchmark performs no memory access at all, calculating the Fibonacci series with just a few register-based variables.
+This is the best case; the CPUs can run unhindered by glacially slow main memory (relative to executing instructions without memory access).

 This benchmark performs continual memory access by copying and comparing memory.